Oni22/fluttermollie/README.md

 In the following example we will use Node.js with Express.js to do our API calls.

-1. After you setup your Node.js server you have to install the Mollie package.
-Go into your working directory and type:
+**1. After you setup your Node.js server you have to install the Mollie package.
+Go into your working directory and type:**

 ```
 npm install @mollie/api-client@beta --save